katsuyoo/LightNet/README.md

 ## How to use LightNet

-Install the latest Matlab on a computer with an Nvidia GPU (at least 3GB GPU memory), and run the RunAll.m Matlab script.
+Install the latest Matlab on a computer, and run the RunAll.m Matlab script.
+The computation can be accelerated by using an Nvidia GPU.
+And can be further accelerated by installing the Neural Network Toolbox Add-on.

 Read the latest documentation here:
 http://arxiv.org/abs/1605.02766
 Have fun!